-The City of Clovis' demand-responsive service, Clovis Roundup, (See Exhibit 5.2) transports ADA certified disabled residents within its sphere of influence, primarily along Shepherd Avenue to the north, Dakota Avenue to the south, DeWolf Avenue to the east and Winery Avenue to the west.
-Zonal service is provided within the City of Fresno as far north as Shepherd Avenue, south to Kings Canyon, west to West Avenue and south to Kings Canyon Avenue including downtown Fresno.
+The primary service area is defined by Shepherd Avenue to the north, Dakota and Ashlan Avenues to the south, Locan, DeWolf, and Leonard, Avenues to the east, and Winery and Willow Avenues to the west.
+Service is also extended to residents of the Fresno County Island, Tarpey Village, with reimbursement from the County of Fresno.
+Additionally, zonal service is provided within the City of Fresno as far north as Shepherd Avenue, including service to Clovis Community College, south to Kings Canyon Road, west to West Avenue, and south to Downtown Fresno.